mkulke/sequoia/doc/coding-conventions.md

   - line breaks before operators
   - expressive, yet short, variable names unless the scope is small

 It is important to note that these are not strict rules.
 Sometimes, adhering to the rules has severe disadvantages, and sometimes it may not even be possible.

 As a general rule, please try to make the code look nice.
 Remember, the code is written for humans to understand.
 Writing good looking code, such that it is easy to read and understand is more important than strict adherence to a set of rules.

-## Documentation
+## Rust Documentation

 We follow [RFC 1574].